9-Spontan-ZooPort/.github/profile/README.md

-# Spontan Team by Brawijaya University
+# Spontan Team from Brawijaya University
 A team for Social Startup Games Hackfest 2024 by Ciputra University.

 ## Group Member